Conditionals

 Updated

-Use conditionals to control element visibility based on CMS fields, component props, and current locale data.
+Use conditionals to control visibility and content based on CMS fields, component props, and current locale data.

-Conditionals let you show or hide elements based on rules you set, so your layouts can adapt automatically.
-You can use them in components, in Collection lists, and on Collection pages — and on static pages when Localization is enabled.
+Conditionals let you show, hide, and change content based on rules you set.
+You can use them in components, in Collection lists and on Collection pages, and on static pages when Localization is enabled.

 What are conditionals?